 Why It Is Done

-- See if your kidney disease is changing.
+- To find out if your kidney disease is changing.

-how well the kidneys work in people who take medicines that can cause kidney
+- To see how well the kidneys work in people who take medicines that can cause kidney damage.

 How To Prepare